NSW Update: Combustible Cladding Performance Solutions

 * 2 storey class 2, 3 and 9c buildings considered Type C due to the BCA clause C1.5 concession may need further consideration.
 The buildings are not subject to BCA clause C1.9 and thus may not be subject to the above requirements.

 Changes to Part 9 of the ‘Environmental Planning and Assessment Regulation 2000’ will add Division 7C.
 Thus, providing new sections S, T and U under Clause 186.
 This concerns the identification and registration of buildings with unsafe cladding.
-It requires that they may need to ‘provide registration details of the building and its cladding’ to assist in the collection of information regarding buildings in which unsafe cladding has been used.
+It requires that they may need to provide registration details of the building and its cladding to help collect information on buildings in which unsafe cladding has been used.

 Where self-reporting of building and cladding information is required, owners must provide the necessary information through the NSW Planning Portal.

-Hendry is an expert in providing advisory across issues throughout the built-form.
-For example, we are currently assisting with cladding audits and inspections in partnership with bodies such as the VBA.
+Hendry is an expert in providing compliance advice and we are currently assisting with cladding audits and inspections in partnership with bodies such as the VBA.